|

 Hundreds.
 A collection of ten Tens form the number One Hundred.
 Its numeral is 100.
 Upon letting One Hundred be the unit, we count those Hundreds and name them as follows:

 Numbers between two consecutive Hundreds.
-To name the numbers between two consecutive Hundreds -- between 300 and 400, for example -- add successively to the lower Hundred the first ninety-nine numbers.
+To compose the numbers between two consecutive Hundreds -- between 300 and 400, for example -- successively add the first ninety-nine numbers to the lower Hundred.
 To write their numerals, successively replace the two 0's of the lower Hundred with the numerals of the first ninety-nine numbers.

 For example: Three Hundred One (301), Three Hundred Two (302), Three Hundred Three (303), . . . , Three Hundred Ninety-eight (398), Three Hundred Ninety-nine (399).